All Sources

 First Watch is a fast-growing restaurant chain that is comping positive in a concerned consumer environment, skews affluent (benefiting from K-shaped economy), and is executing well despite valuation pressure.

-FWRG LONG
+FWRG WATCH

 Bullish on Block due to acceleration and AI.